- Canine Heartworm Disease

 Fostering – started fostering orphaned and abandoned kittens for Manchester Animal Shelter.
 Fostered Je T’aime (adopted) and Gus Bennett

-At the conference, heard this amazing speaker and got to Meet Marcus Sheriden of the Sales Lion (one word – AWESOME).
+At the conference, we heard many great amazing speakers and got to Meet Marcus Sheriden of the Sales Lion (one word – AWESOME).
 Learned more about social media, SEO, marketing and animal behavior.

 Merlin and Mystic were adopted!!